cesbo/help/en/astra/quick-start/interface.md

 ![Dashboard](/en/astra/quick-start/materials/dashboard-int.png)

 1. Streams and Adapters - View a list of streams and adapters.
 Checking the status of streams and adapters.
-Customization and configuration of streams and adapters.
+Customization and configuration of streams and adapters
-2. Main menu - button to go to the main web-interface page.
+2. Main menu - button to go to the main web-interface page
 3. Sessions - display the list of active sessions
 4. Settings - list of the main Astra settings
 5. Log - list of the current messages.
 It contains a detailed description of data streams in Astra
 6. Search - quick search for channels and adapters.
-Press S for fast access to this function.
+Press S for fast access to this function
 7. New Adapter - add a new DVB adapter
 8. New Stream - add a new Stream
 9. View - settings channel grouping or display categories.